covcom/300CEM/Week_02_The_Java_language/README.md

  You have done something similar to this (hopefully!) in last week's labs - editing different Android tags and attributes.
 We'll now have a closer look.
 And we'll look at them again later on during the module.

   * Views in Android (UI elements) are defined in XML using tags similar to HTML.
 Some tags have two parts i.e. opening and closing parts, such as RelativeLayout, which are usually container layouts.
 Some tags have just opening tags, and closing tags are replaced by a forward slice.
-  * Attributes have an 'android:' prefix, and the values are enclosed by double quotes.
+  * Attributes have an 'android:' prefix, and the values are enclosed in double quotes.
   * A common layout attribute is id.
 Note the '@+id/' part before most id texts, the plus sign means that the id is being added to the system.
 In other words, there're no existing views with the same id.
 Otherwise, the system will complain.
 Also, note the 'match_parent' value in the RelativeLayout tag.
 This value replaces the old 'fill_parent' value.
   * Other common attributes include layout_width and layout_height.
 Possible values for these two are 'wrap_content' and 'match_parent'.
 The names explain themselves.